RuoChen95/simple-flask-web-server/README.md

   The web server contains three features:

   1. The CRUD of restaurant table
-  2. The CRUD of menue table
+  2. The CRUD of menu table
-  3. Return menue info using JSON
+  3. Return menu info using JSON

   run it using
   ```
     python webserverUsingFlask.py
   ```

-### Application code style
+## Application code style

   Passing the pycodestyle (`pycodestyle --first webserverUsingFlask.py`) checking.